Clinical Psychological Science

 Research

-Researchers within EPP focus on a broad range of psychopathological conditions in adults, adolescents, and children.
+Researchers within CPS focus on a broad range of psychopathological conditions in adults, adolescents, and children.
 Research ranges from fundamental lab studies in clinical and non-clinical individuals for the investigation of basic mechanisms to applied research evaluating the effects of psychological interventions.
-EPP contributes to both an improved scientific understanding of psychopathology and to improvements in clinical practice like diagnostics and intervention.
+CPS contributes to both an improved scientific understanding of psychopathology and to improvements in clinical practice like diagnostics and intervention.

 Education

-Staff members play a large role in the abnormal / clinical psychology parts of the bachelor curriculum of the Bachelor in Psychology and several other master's programmes, including Health and Social Psychology, Psychology and Law, Forensic Psychology, and the Psychopathology specialisation in the Research Master.
-A large proportion of the staff are also responsible for the master's programme Geestelijke Gezondheidkunde (GGK) / Mental Health curriculum at the Faculty of Health, Medicine and Life Sciences.
+Staff members play a large role in the abnormal / clinical psychology parts of the bachelor curriculum of the bachelor Psychology and several other master's programmes, including, Mental Health, Health and Social Psychology, Legal Psychology, Forensic Psychology, and the Clinical Psychology specialisation in the research master.

 Research focuses on: